foundry-rs/foundry/forge/README.md

 - `function assume(bool) external`: When fuzzing, generate new inputs if conditional not met

+- `function setNonce(address account, uint64 nonce) external`: Set nonce for an account, increment only.

+- `function getNonce(address account)`: Get nonce for an account.

 The below example uses the `warp` cheatcode to override the timestamp & `expectRevert` to expect a specific revert string:

 ```solidity